eryxcoop/eryxcoop.github.io/_posts/2024-11-27-The-Power-of-GPU-Parallelization-Applied-to-Cryptography-Primitives.md

     - Needs $n - 1$ multiplications to compute the accumulated products.
     - Needs one field inversion for the final accumulated product.
     - Needs $2 (n - 1)$ multiplications to invert each element.
       So their time complexity is the same.

 ### Performance comparison

-Even while being equals in terms of time complexity, the use of GPU to parallelize the adapted trick clearly makes a difference.
+Even while being equal in terms of time complexity, the use of GPU to parallelize the adapted trick clearly makes a difference.

 <p style="text-align: center">
 <img src="/assets/img/power-of-gpu-parallelization-bar-graph.png" alt="GPU vs CPU + AVX" width=700 />